kontinu/katacoda-scenarios/kubernetes-user/step0-docker-basics/step1.md

 The `-d` means run in detached mode.

+> In other words this means: run an "nginx" image in detached mode

 This doesn't allow us to access our nginx instance though as we didn't expose it!

 Let's try again: